 Loss of Appetite

-For a happy cat, meal time is one of the best parts of the day.
+For a happy cat, mealtime is one of the best parts of the day.
 When a cat is depressed, however, they might lose interest in foods they used to enjoy.
 It might take them longer to eat a full meal than it used to, or they’ll eat only enough to survive.
 You might also notice that they’re getting skinnier and skinnier.
 Even treats won’t spike their interest.
 A lot of cats are picky eaters on a normal basis, so refusing a certain type of food doesn’t automatically mean they’re depressed, but it’s something to be wary of.

 Sleeping More

 Cats already sleep up to 18 hours a day, but a depressed cat will start to sleep even more than normal.
 The best way to tell if your cat is spending an excessive amount of time asleep is to already be aware of their normal routine.
-If you pay attention and observe your cat’s behavior when you know they’re healthy and happy, you’ll have a better chance at knowing when something isn’t quite right.
+If you pay attention and observe your cat’s behavior when you know they’re healthy and happy, you’ll have a better chance of knowing when something isn’t quite right.

 Hiding